adangert/JoustMania/README.md

 --------------------------------------
 When organising [Electromagnetic Wave](https://www.emfcamp.org/wave) in early 2013 we asked some of the [Wild Rumpus](http://thewildrumpus.co.uk/) organisers to run evening games on the boat.
 A very beta version of Joust was run on the deck to rave reviews.

 Fast forward to 2015.
-We've taken Joust (in both beta and final versions) to [OHM](https://en.wikipedia.org/wiki/Observe._Hack._Make.) in 2013, [EMF](https://www.emfcamp.org) in 2014, and [CCC Camp](https://events.ccc.de/camp/2015/wiki/Main_Page) in 2015.
+We've taken Joust (in both beta and final versions) to [OHM](https://en.wikipedia.org/wiki/Observe._Hack._Make.) in 2013, [EMF](https://www.emfcamp.org) in 2014, and [CCC](https://events.ccc.de/camp/2015/wiki/Main_Page) in 2015.
 Every time the game runs all night with almost no supervision.

 By this point the game has developed a bit of a following and people are actively seeking us out to play.
 But there are problems.
 Joust requires a laptop to run (meaning we need to be near a power supply and can't leave it alone), it needs speakers for the music (which we never have), and people have trouble understanding the gameplay without announcements and cues.